Tech Giants Envision Future Beyond Smartphones

 1. What are AR glasses, and how are they different from regular smartphones?

-AR glasses surface digital information onto the real world, thus enhancing perception and interaction without holding a device.
-Unlike smartphones, AR glasses provide hands-free, immersive experiences that integrate real-time data directly into the user’s environment.
+Primarily, AR glasses surface digital information onto the real world.
+This way, it enhances perception and interaction without holding a device.
+Unlike smartphones, AR glasses provide hands-free and immersive experiences.
+These integrate real-time data directly into the user’s environment.

 2. When will AR glasses become mainstream?

-AR glasses are expected to become mainstream from 2027 to 2030, with early affordable models launching around 2025-2026.
-It is projected that by 2030, shipments of AR glasses could exceed 80 million units annually.
+Experts are of the opinion that AR glasses will become mainstream from 2027 to 2030.
+In fact, early affordable models are launching around 2025-2026.
+By 2030, shipments of AR glasses might exceed 80 million units annually.

 3. What are brain-computer interfaces (BCIs), and what can they do?

-BCIs enable direct communication between the brain and computers via implants or wearable devices.
-They can help with device control, health monitoring, sensory augmentation, and potentially cognitive enhancement.
+At the outset, BCIs enable direct communication between the brain and computers.
+It does so via implants or wearable devices.
+Also, they help with device control, health monitoring, sensory augmentation, and potentially cognitive enhancement.

-AI will blend itself into environments and devices, providing contextual assistance, predictive recommendations, and automation.
-Users will experience more intuitive, hands-free interactions tailored to individuals’ needs.
+AI will blend itself into environments and devices.
+This way, it will provide contextual assistance, predictive recommendations, and automation.
+Meanwhile, users will experience more intuitive and hands-free interactions tailored to individuals’ needs.

 Read Also: